 We do not know the name or breed of the donkey that was used to carry Mary who was pregnant at the time with Jesus.

 The trip from Nazareth to Bethlehem could have taken 4-6 days by foot to cover the 120 km or 90 mile journey.

-If the census was taken over a period of time.
-Then Joseph and Mary could have gone to Bethlehem and been in Jerusalem at One of the three feast all Jewish males were compelled to attend.
+If the census was taken over a period of time, then Joseph and Mary could have gone to Bethlehem and been in Jerusalem at one of the three feasts.
+All Jewish males were compelled to attend.

 - Unleavened bread [which includes Passover] spring.